robdodson/itshackademic/static/codelabs/1-polymer-first-app/5-finishing-touches.md

   </figcaption>
 </figure>

-If your project doesn't look quite right, check your work against the files in the `finished` directory:
+If your project doesn't look quite right, check your work against the files in the `step-5` directory:

 -   [`post-card.html`](#)
 -   [`post-list.html`](#)